arxngr/pena.Vim/README.md

 ---

-Feel free to customize this `README.md` further to match any specific details or preferences for your AnVim configuration.
+Feel free to customize this `README.md` further to match any specific details or preferences for your configuration.

 [1]: https://github.com/vhyrro/luarocks.nvim?utm_source=chatgpt.com "Easily install luarocks with lazy.nvim - GitHub"
 [2]: https://www.reddit.com/r/neovim/comments/1bd499s/how_to_use_a_lua_module_from_luarocks_in_my/?utm_source=chatgpt.com "How to use a lua module from luarocks in my neovim plugin - Reddit"